 Unlike stability balls and medicine balls, the UGI ball you use to get “UGI fit” is soft and flexible.
 The ball comes with a DVD that shows you how to do 5 workouts, an instructional guide as well as a food guide and iPhone app with interval timer.

 The UGI Fit DVD leads you through a series of exercises, both cardio and strength, you do with a UGI ball.
 The exercises target every area of your body, especially your core, and offer lots of variety.

-Having done one of these workouts myself, I can tell you you’re in constant motion the whole time and the workouts DO get your heart rate up.
+Having done one of these workouts myself, I can tell you that you’re in constant motion the whole time and the workouts DO get your heart rate up.

 Using the ball, you’ll do short bursts of cardio with strength segments using the ball as resistance.
 Because the ball is relatively light in weight, you won’t build significant muscle mass with this workout.Instead, you’ll burn fat, boost your cardiovascular fitness and improve your functional fitness.

 What is functional fitness?
 Functional exercises are those that train your muscles to work better together.
-When you’re functionally fit, the activities you do every day are easier and your risk for injury is lower when you do them.
+When you’re functionally fit, the activities you do every day are easier and your risk of injury is lower when you do them.

 UGI fitness exercises work multiple muscle groups in a single exercise, which burns more calories and increases your heart rate more than isolation exercises like biceps curls where you only use one muscle group.

 All in all, UGI Fit offers a time-expedient way to get a total body workout and the addition of the ball makes it fun and interesting.
 The downside is you need the UGI Fit ball and it’s not cheap.